 (Name of responsible person or department) ensures that health care professional(s) responsible for employee's hepatitis B vaccination and post-exposure evaluation and follow-up are given a copy of OSHA's bloodborne pathogens standard.

 (Name of responsible person or department) ensures that the health care professional evaluating an employee after an exposure incident receives the following:

 (Name of responsible person or department) provides the employee with a copy of the evaluating health care professional's written opinion within 15 days after completion of the evaluation.

 This section of the Exposure Control Plan (ECP) identifies who is responsible for evaluating an exposure incident.
 In addition, it should list what will be included as part of the evaluation process.

-One important piece to this sections is the recording of percutaneous injuries from contaminated sharps in a Sharps Injury Log.
+One important piece to this section is the recording of percutaneous injuries from contaminated sharps in a Sharps Injury Log.
 If your company is not required to maintain a Sharps Injury Log, then this can be excluded.
-The Sharps Injury Log is discuss further in course 708 OSHA Recordkeeping, Module 4.
+The Sharps Injury Log is discussed further in course 708 OSHA Recordkeeping, Module 4.